 Rule #3: If you want a private attorney (rather than a public defender or appointed panel attorney), find a lawyer who knows what he or she is doing in a Los Angeles juvenile court.
 Not all criminal defense attorneys understand what’s happening Juvenile court is not adult court.
 The procedures are different, the approach to the cases are different.

-Bottom Line: If your child or a loved one is facing a criminal case in Los Angeles or any court in California, you can contact Attorney Jerod Gunsberg for a free consultation at (310) 210-0744 or via this confidential contact form.
+Bottom Line: If your child or a loved one is facing a criminal case in Los Angeles or any court in California, you can contact Attorney Jerod Gunsberg for a confidential consultation at (310) 210-0744 or via this confidential contact form.